What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Ever stood on a street corner, watching taxis roll by, and wondered: "How do I know this one's legit?"

-If you're asking what is a fake taxi, you're not alone.
+If you're asking what is a unlicensed taxi, you're not alone.
 With horror stories making headlines about unlicensed drivers and dodgy operators, it's no wonder passengers are getting more cautious.

-This guide breaks down everything you need to know about fake taxis, how to spot them, and most importantly, how to protect yourself from becoming another cautionary tale.
+This guide breaks down everything you need to know about unlicensed taxis, how to spot them, and most importantly, how to protect yourself from becoming another cautionary tale.

-What Is a Fake Taxi?
+What Is a Unlicensed Taxi?
 Understanding the Basics

-A fake taxi is an unlicensed vehicle masquerading as a legitimate taxi or private hire car.
+A unlicensed taxi is an unlicensed vehicle masquerading as a legitimate taxi or private hire car.
 These operators haven't passed the rigorous checks that proper taxi companies must complete.

 They lack valid insurance, licensing, and safety certifications that protect you as a passenger.